 Scania has zero tolerance for corruption and bribery, and the first priority is to ensure the company is in compliance with all relevant laws and regulations wherever Scania does business.
 As a signatory to the UN Global Compact, Scania adheres to its ten principles, including anti-corruption.

 Scania’s manuals on Corporate Governance and How Scania is Managed provide clear guidance on topics such as gifts, entertainment, contracts and working with agents.
 To engage employees around potential ethical dilemmas and give further guidance, Scania provides e-learning around a range of business scenarios, described in the employee guide, ‘Doing things right’.
+The e-learning is since 2017 compulsory for all Scania employees.
 The Executive Board carries ultimate responsibility for anti-corruption at Scania.

 Scania assesses bribery and corruption risk carefully using assessments from Transparency International among others.

 Group Internal Audit follows the risk assessment approach outlined by the Committee of Sponsoring Organizations of the Treadway Commission.
 This is a joint initiative of five private-sector organisations dedicated to providing thought leadership and guidance on enterprise risk management.